kailaix/NNFEM.jl/docs/src/ex_simulation.md

 NNFEM.jl supports two types of boundary conditions, the Dirichlet boundary condition and the Neumann boundary condition.
 Both boundary conditions can be time independent or dependent.
 Read [] for how to specify time dependent boundary conditions and [] for how to specify time independent boundary conditions.

+Here is a script for simulation using an explicit solver.
 ```julia
 NT = 100
 Δt = 1.0e-2